Hong Kong Court of Appeal

-The Court of Appeal of the High Court of Hong Kong is the second most senior court in the Hong Kong legal system.
-It deals with appeals on all civil and criminal cases from the Court of First Instance and the District Court.
-It is one of two courts that makes up the High Court of Hong Kong (which was formerly known as the Supreme Court of Hong Kong).
-Sometimes criminal appeals from Magistrates' Courts with general public importance are also dealt with in the Court of Appeal, either by referral by a single judge from the Court of First Instance, or upon granting of leave on application for review by the Secretary for Justice.
+The Court of Appeal deals with appeals on all civil and criminal cases from the Court of First Instance and the District Court.
+Criminal appeals from the magistrates' Courts of great general or public importance may also be heard by the Court of Appeal, either by referral by a single judge from the Court of First Instance, or upon granting of leave on application for review by the Secretary for Justice.
 This court also hears appeals from the Lands Tribunal and various tribunals and statutory bodies.
+The Court of Appeal was established in 1976, and its president is the Chief Judge of the High Court.